How To Remove Water Spots From Cars

 With car water spots, the sooner you spot and remove them, the better.
 You can prevent them from coming back with these five tips.

 Dry Your Car Immediately After a Wash.
-Don’t let your car dry overnight or leave it out exposed to the sun.
+Don’t let your car dry overnight or leave it exposed to the sun.

 Use Microfiber Cloths.
 Microfiber is better than lint cloth or any other cloth type when wiping your car dry.
-Old-fashioned chamois are not as effective as large drying towels made up of microfiber, they tend to hold more weight in water and are less prone to scratch the surface.
+Old-fashioned chamois are not as effective as large drying towels made up of microfiber; they tend to hold more weight in water and are less prone to scratch the surface.

 Install Car Paint Protection.
 Although not a preventative measure, it does definitely help with addressing water spots as they appear.
 Thanks to the hydrophobic properties of a ceramic or graphene coating, water spots will still appear, but have difficulty binding, making it a lot easier to treat than a non-coated surface.